honix/copervil/README.md

 - thirdparty libraries auto-wrap? (use header files to generate node functions)

 ### strange ideas
-- lua (or janet) interpreter as node, can be used as command line; such interpreter can be used as patch file definition using interpreter syntax
+- lua or janet or python interpreter as node, can be used as command line; such interpreter can be used as patch file definition using interpreter syntax
 - pin nodes to the screen space, and use them as part of ui